-The unit is designed to be fully portable by sea, air and road and could therefore be quickly installed at a hospital’s preferred location, in this case in the car park, having no detrimental impact on available clinical or patient care space.
+The facility is designed to be fully portable by sea, air and road and could therefore be quickly installed at a hospital’s preferred location, in this case in the car park, having no detrimental impact on available clinical or patient care space.

-Following a commissioning and testing period which took 10 days, the unit was used on site for 16 hours per day during the week, and 14 hours per day over weekends.
+Following a commissioning and testing period which took 10 days, the facility was used on site for 16 hours per day during the week, and 14 hours per day over weekends.
 Throughout any shift, nine staff worked comfortably in the mobile environment – three in receipt and manual clean, four in the inspection, assembly and packaging area and two in the post-sterilisation room.

 While it was in use, a standard time for the washing and disinfecting process was 45 minutes, including drying while the sterilisation process took 45-48 minutes per process, including drying.

 These timings, along with the capacity the two washers were able to provide, allowed for the processing of 30.24 DINs per hour in the washing and disinfecting process and 11.4 STUs per hour in the sterilisation process.